FREE U.S SHIPPING OVER $100

 Minor Leaks

-Our whiskey tumblers and shot "glasses" are made from natural wood, which inherently has a porous structure.
+Our whiskey tumblers and shot "glasses" are made from 100% natural wood, which inherently has a porous structure.
 This natural characteristic means that tiny leaks could develop in the wood.
-However, it is unlikely because we finish our tumblers in a way that prevents this.
+We also finish our products with food-grade mineral oil and beeswax, which is also 100% natural.
+If we sealed our tumblers with polyurethane or epoxy to make them non-porous, it would defeat the entire purpose, which is to make your whiskey taste better by interacting with the wood.

-If a small leak does happen to appear, all you need to do is apply our wood rub to seal it up.
-Here's how to use it:
+If a small leak does happen to appear, all you need to do is some water and our wood rub to seal it up.
+Here's how to do this:

 Minor Cracks